-(A) Managed care plans (MCPs) must ensure each member has a primary care provider (PCP) who will serve as an ongoing source of primary care and assist with care coordination appropriate to the member's needs.
+(A) A managed care plan(MCP) must ensure each member has a primary care provider (PCP) who will serve as an ongoing source of primary care and assist with care coordination appropriate to the member's needs.

-(1) MCPs must ensure PCPs are in compliance with the following triage requirements:
+(1) An MCP must ensure PCPs are in compliance with the following triage requirements:

 (a) Members with emergency care needs must be triaged and treated immediately on presentation at the PCP site;

 (b) Members with persistent symptoms must be treated no later than the end of the following working day after their initial contact with the PCP site; and

 (c) Members with requests for routine care must be seen within six weeks.

 (2) PCP care coordination responsibilities include at a minimum the following:

 (a) Assisting with coordination of the member's overall care, as appropriate for the member;

 (c) Serving as the ongoing source of primary and preventative care;